tweag/topiary/README.md

     won't force you to make later, cosmetic changes when you modify your code.

-  * Be idempotent.
-That is, formatting of already-formatted code doesn't change anything.

-* Code and formatting styles must be well-tested and robust, so that the formatter can be used in large projects.
+  * Be well-tested and robust, so that the formatter can be trusted in large projects.

 * For end users -- i.e., not formatting style authors -- the formatter
   should: